chammaaomar/chammaaomar.github.io/_posts/2020-01-26-headFirstC.md

 ## Why C?

-For a pretty long time, I had been trying to find a good book from which to learn the C programming language.
-As a scientist trained in physics and mathematics, I have always been interested in computational programming, and there is no modern language better than C to carry that out.
+For a pretty long time, I had been trying to find a good book from which to learn the C programming language[^0].
+As a scientist trained in physics and mathematics, I have always been interested in computational programming, and arguably there is no language better than C to carry that out.
 For example, the `sklearn` and `scipy` libraries in Python are really well-documented and intuitive Python APIs wrapping C code, or have Cython pieces[^1].
 Additionally, when I first learned programming, I learnt it in Python.
 The advantage is that Python allows you to just get started without having to worry about the nitty-gritty; it just abstracts all that for you.
 For example, since [PEP 237](https://www.python.org/dev/peps/pep-0237/), a Python `int` no longer overflows if the result cannot be held by a C `long int`, and instead its capacity is limited by the available memory, rendering it effectively unlimited precision.
 The programmer thus needn't worry about `int`, `short int`, `long int`, `long long int` and so on[^2].

 Thus I wanted to learn more about what is going on under the hood, which I hope would overall make me a better programmer.
 To that end, I started learning more about C and hardware.
 I have started learning about hardware via **Inside The Machine** by Jon Stokes and watching some *assembly* game programming on Computerphile (yes, there is such thing).

+I have already learned some C++ through another excellent O'Reailly book "Effective Modern C++: 42 Specific Ways to Improve Your Use of C++11 and C++14" by Robert Myers, which I highly recommend, and by watching many Cppcon talks.

 ## The Book

 When I first saw the book I essentially judged it by its cover.
 I could not take it seriously, but I really am glad I decided to give it a shot.
+It has a light-hearted, conversational tone that keeps you engaged and many interesting exercises sprinkled throughout the text to keep you actively learning.
+As a bonus, it features a colorful cast of characters to aid you through your C journey; it is not a road want to walk alone.

 ## Interesting things I have learnt

-As I previously discussed, I had already learnt some C/C++ prior to reading the book, so it was more to refine knowledge I had already gained, rather than start from scratch.
+As I previously discussed, I had already learnt some C/C++ prior to reading the book, so it was more to refine and deepen knowledge I had already gained, rather than start from scratch.
 Thus, I will include some particularly interesting and insightful things I have gained from the book.
-Nothing fundemental, just *ohhhh, sh#$%t* moments.
+Nothing fundemental, just *ohhhh ok that's how that works* moments.

 ### String literals and copying